Piedmont Middle School: Academics

 In 2005, the school's API score was a 918.
 Ninety-eight percent of teachers are fully credentialed, and the average teaching experience is 15 years.

 The majority of the school is open to the air, such as this hallway leading from the art room to the stairs that climb to the second floor, and to Food Service on the first floor.

 Schedule

 The school runs on a block schedule, with all 7 classes on Mondays and a rotating schedule on Tuesday-Thursday and Wednesday-Friday.

 Core

 "Core" class aid in the transition from elementary to middle school.
 "Core" is a series of classes taught by the same teacher in the same room, much like the main teacher in elementary school.
 Sixth graders are taught reading, language arts and social studies by their core teacher.
 Seventh graders are taught language arts and social studies, but have a separate teacher for math.
 By eighth grade, the core system is nonexistent.
 Other classes not taught by core teachers including science teachers, physical education teachers, and elective teachers.

-Foreign language

-All seventh graders may begin a foreign language their second semester.
-Languages offered are Spanish, French, and Mandarin.
-If a student chooses Spanish, they take Spanish A in seventh grade and Spanish BC in eighth.
-These equal Spanish I in high school, and so by ninth grade they can take Spanish II.
-Students who do not take a foreign language in middle school, or who do not meet the minimum grade requirements to continue, start from the introductory level, such as Spanish I, when they reach high school.